OFFIS-DIP/erwartung/docs/index.md

 === "SQL"

     ```sql
-    SELECT * FROM "WindGeneratingUnit" WHERE "power" > 20000000;
+    SELECT * FROM "WindGeneratingUnit" WHERE "ratedGrossMaxP" > 20000000;
     ```

 === "SHACL"